SvetKrav/Miro/docs/lock.md

+### How to lock an object on the board

-To lock the object on the board, you are to:
+To lock an object on the board, you are to:

 1. Right-click the object.